Is it a sobering thought that many kids are searching for answers about why their dads are so difficult to be around?

 How we respond to difficulties or crisis situations will create a reference point that our children will remember and carry forward into the future.

 As a father, your children need you to be a dependable, predictable reference point in their lives.
 Children should know what to expect from you.
-If you are consistent, your kids will gain confidence and security.

 Feeling anger or frustration isn’t the problem.
 It’s what you do with those emotions that’s key.